volumio/volumio-plugins-sources/pandora/Readme.md

    * Stations can now be sorted by Newest, Oldest, Alphabetical or Reverse Alphabetical order.
 I had the sorts ready but had not implemented them.  @HeadGeek's request put the matches under my feet.
    * Icons were slightly changed in the browse screen.

+### Version 2.10.2
+   #### Changes
+   * Resized the Pandora icon to 45% of former size to better match other Volumio icons.
+The former size was due to remedial image processing skills by yours truly.
+Suggested by @davestlou.

 ## Issues

 * ~~Next track is not working properly.
 Hopefully there will be a fix!~~<br/>